turingschool/curriculum/source/projects/contact_manager.markdown

 $ bundle exec unicorn
 {% endterminal %}

 Load [http://0.0.0.0:8080](http://0.0.0.0:8080) in your browser and you should see the Rails splash screen.
-Click the "About Your Application" link and you should see all your library versions.
+Click the "About your application’s environment" link and you should see all your library versions.
 If your database were not installed properly or inaccessible, you'd see an error here.

 ### Git Setup